benschw/benschw.github.io/_drafts/2015-01-17-integration-testing-and-documenting-your-clis.markdown

         rm -rf ./.cli-unit

-And now jsonfilter's interface is under test and its docs are always up to date!
+And now jsonfilter's interface is under test and its docs are always up to date.

-## you can even test your blog!
+## You can even test your blog!
 One last example...

 Since I'm using Jekyl and my blog is written in markdown, I can even use cli-unit to spell check this post!